tomr-ninja/di/README.md

 }
 ```

-You not sure anymore that you do it in the bost order.
+You're not sure anymore that you do it in the best order.
 So you need a sort of dependency graph.

 Here comes the **indi**.